-The following is the policy regarding ridership to school:

-- It is a privilege to ride the bus to school. - You may ride the school bus when you live more than 1/2 miles from the school. - Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials. - Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus. - Students are subject to school discipline should any infractions occur.
-A student's privilege to ride the school bus may be revoked if necessary. - Bus drivers are to report infractions to the Assistant Principal or Principal.
+Bus The following is the policy regarding ridership to school: Transportation It is a privilege to ride the bus to school.
+You may ride the school bus when you live more than 11⁄2 miles from the school.
+Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials.
+Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus.
+Students are subject to school discipline should any infractions occur.
+A student's privilege to ride the school bus may be revoked if necessary.
+Bus drivers are to report infractions to the Assistant Principal or Principal.

-Guidelines for

-Behavior PriorStudents must observe these guidelines prior to boarding the bus at the bus stop and at

-school.to Boarding

-Step Action 1 Be on time.
-2 Stay off the road while waiting for the bus.
-3 Wait until the bus has come to a complete stop before moving toward the bus and boarding in an orderly manner.
-4 Do not push or crowd each other while boarding the bus and taking your seats.
+Guidelines for Students must observe these guidelines prior to boarding the bus at the bus stop and at school. behavior when • Be on time. boarding the • Stay off of the road while waiting for the bus. bus • Wait until the bus has come to a complete stop before moving toward the bus and boarding in an orderly manner • Do not push or crowd each other while boarding the bus and taking your seat.